WillAbides/benchdiff-action/README.md

 # benchdiff-action

+See https://github.com/WillAbides/benchdiff to learn about the benchdiff command that this action runs.

 <!--- start action output --->

 Runs go benchmarks on HEAD and a base branch and reports the resulting benchstat output.

-See https://github.com/willabides/benchdiff for more about the underlying benchdiff tool.

 ## Inputs